 7 & 8.
 Edmodo/Facebook: Using social media platforms that integrate multimedia is a quick way to both share and display media forms.
 The upside is convenience–use one site or app to accomplish multiple tasks.
 The downside here is elegance: while you can isolate files to certain groups or pages, it can get clunky when sharing a lot of files.

 9. YouTube: Want to save videos?
 Make a YouTube account and store them there.
 Don’t want to share them with the world?
 Set them as private, and share by link only.

 10, 11, & 12.
 Wordpress: With easy-to-setup tables and pages, you could literally create a page for each course, client, student, or department, and embed (and store and share) every kind of multimedia you could ever want.
 And with 3rd party apps like scribd and slideshare, you can store and share pdf files, PowerPoints, and other document files with powerful supporting analytics to see who’s accessing what, when.
 And with Wordpress (and other content management systems), you can set a password for every page, helpful to keep data secure.

 13 & 14.
 Tumblr/Instagram: Automatically store and share images.
 Not great if you want to keep things orderly and “siftable,” but simple, and social too.

 If you get really creative, you can use almost anything to store and share almost anything.
-It’s 2013.
+It’s 2013 (edit: 2016).
 Use your imagination.